yedeshamda/veroDigit_Project/README.md

 ## Project Overview

-The VeroDigit Project is a web application that allows users to search for artwork using the Art Institute of Chicago's API.
+The ArtiFact Project is a web application that allows users to search for artwork using the Art Institute of Chicago's API.
 It showcases a full-stack solution with:

 - A Spring Boot backend handling API requests and processing data.
 - An Angular frontend for a user-friendly interface.
-- CI/CD Documentation for VeroDigit Project.
+- CI/CD Documentation for ArtiFact Project.

 ## Features